scottyplunkett/scottyplunkett.github.io/_posts/2017-09-22-erlang-guards-vs-ruby-ternary-operator.markdown

 date:   2017-09-22 14:48:09 -0500
 categories: technical-development erlang-vs-ruby
 ---
-I better make a quick public announcement before I launch into the following attempt at clarifying Erlang through Ruby concepts: These blog post represent one way of comparing and contrasting differences between Erlang and Ruby, they are by no means a guide to understanding the fundamental differences inside the languages.
-We are focusing on small similarities between small bits of working code.
-This is not a guide to theory, this is a guide to quick implementation so that you can get up and running quicker through some pragmatic comparisons.
-Try to implement these comparative strategies or find your own analogies, but understand that we are just scratching at the surface.

 Follow along by forking the [example code](https://github.com/scottyplunkett/erlang-vs-ruby) or copy and paste from the below.